 Members were asked about the usefulness of Working Groups (such as the Transport Risk Working Group) and whether it might be beneficial to form a working group for any other specific areas in order to add an additional layer of oversight.
 Results indicated that the Transport Risk Working Group has been effective and valuable.
-Comments suggested that consideration of working groups to focus on the integration of the Office of the Police and Crime Commissioner (OPCC) should the election go ahead, and on cyber security, may be beneficial.
+Comments suggested that consideration of working groups to focus on the integration of the Office of the Police and Crime Commissioner (OPCC) and on cyber security may be beneficial.